-10.27 The payment that will be determined by each Party requires to be agreed in advance of the start of the financial year.
+10.2710.25 The payment that will be determined by each Party requires to be agreed in advance of the start of the financial year.
 Each Party agrees that the baseline payment to the IJB for delegated functions will be formally advised to the IJB and the other Party by 28 February each year.

-10.28 In subsequent years, the Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Comhairle and NHS Western Isles for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
+10.2810.26 In subsequent years, the Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Comhairle and NHS Western Isles for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
 The case should be evidence based with full transparency on its assumptions and analysis of changes and take into account the expectation of annual cash-releasing efficiency savings arising from the work of the IJB, and the repayment of the NHS Western Isles brokerage loan.
-Arrangements for the determination of amounts set aside for hospital services in subsequent years will take account of the financial, staffing and service consequences of planned changes in activity as well as the approach developed under clause 10.24.
+Arrangements for the determination of amounts set aside for hospital services in subsequent years will take account of the financial, staffing and service consequences of planned changes in activity and be prepared in accordance with the guidance issued by the Integrated Resources Advisory Group

-10.29 The final payment into the IJB will be agreed by the Parties in accordance with their own processes for budget setting.
+10.2910.27 The final payment into the IJB will be agreed by the Parties in accordance with their own processes for budget setting.